 Situation: Backless, very low or intricate-back garments.

 Solution: Adhesive bra cups.
-An added benefit of these full front stick-on bras is that the adhesive cups can push & keep the girls close together for extra oomph.
-I have an older NuBra which I’ve worn several times and it’s still going strong.
-Similar options currently available include the NuBra push-up or feather lite adhesive bras.
+A key benefit of these full front stick-on bras is that the adhesive cups can push & keep the girls close together for extra oomph!
+I have this push-up NuBra which I’ve re-worn several times over years and it’s still going strong.
+Shop all NuBra options, including this more affordable feather lite option.

 Solution: Nip covers!
 After trying so many brands and styles, my friend introduced me to one that definitely stands out from the rest.
-I’ve been wearing these Bristol 6 “nippies” covers SO much in both the adhesive or non-adhesive (which still stay on well) options.
-If you don’t need a lot of chest support, just stick these on in lieu of strapless bras, plunge bras, etc for nip coverage without any discomfort.
-These covers are a little pricier than some, but they are thicker, seamless, and can be reused dozens of times without losing adhesive power.
+I’ve been wearing these Bristol 6 “nippies” covers SO much.
+If you don’t need much chest support, just stick these on in lieu of strapless bras, plunge bras, etc for nip coverage.
+They’re so comfortable, you’ll forget they are there.
+These covers are a little pricier than some, but in comparison they are thicker, seamless, and can be reused dozens of times without losing adhesive power.